Prevent overfitting and imbalanced data with Automated ML

 Overfitting in machine learning occurs when a model fits the training data too well, and as a result can't accurately predict on unseen test data.
-In other words, the model has simply memorized specific patterns and noise in the training data, but is not flexible enough to make predictions on real data.
+In other words, the model has memorized specific patterns and noise in the training data, but is not flexible enough to make predictions on real data.

 Consider the following trained models and their corresponding train and test accuracies.